ichigotake/php-NanoTemplate/README.md

 NanoTemplate library have only 1 file.

-it's pure PHP! because nameing 'Nano'.
+it's pure PHP!
+PHP is template engine it self, because nameing 'Nano'.

 # AUTHOR